 Diagonals vs the Rule of Thirds

 Diagonals run through the frame, well, diagonally.
 Whereas the rule of thirds states that the best compositions include key elements a third of the way into the frame.

 And it’s true: The rule of thirds doesn’t say anything at all about diagonals.
-But this isn’t because diagonals are bad; it’s because the rule of thirds is not the only useful compositional guideline that you should follow.
+But this isn’t because tilted lines are bad; it’s because the rule of thirds is not the only useful compositional guideline that you should follow.

-Or you could put a main subject around the top-third gridline, but then include several diagonal leading lines running up from the bottom of the frame.
+Or you could put your main subject around the top-third gridline, but then include several diagonal leading lines running up from the bottom of the frame.
 As long as you think carefully about your subject and line positioning, the results are bound to look good!

-Diagonals Plus Triangles
+Diagonals and Triangles

-I’ve talked all about diagonals in photography and how they can help your images, but triangles are where things really come together – because triangles are diagonals arranged in a stable shape!
+I’ve talked all about diagonals and how they can help your images, but triangles are where things really come together – because triangles are diagonals arranged in a stable shape!

 And triangles are very stable indeed, which is what makes them so great for photography; they combine the motion of diagonals with the stability of a fully formed shape.
 That’s why I recommend you incorporate strong triangles into your photography whenever possible.

-Note that you don’t have to find full triangles to incorporate into your compositions.
-You can also work with partial triangles or implied triangles, which are almost-but-not-quite there, and can still result in beautiful compositions.
+Note that you don’t have to find full triangles to include in your compositions.
+You can also work with partial triangles or implied triangles, which can still result in beautiful compositions.
 So whenever you see the opportunity to work with triangles, take it!

 Diagonals aren’t the most talked-about compositional element out there, but they play a key role in creating dynamic, focused images.

-That’s why I recommend using diagonals whenever you can.
-Just experiment with positioning diagonals at different edges of the frame, as well as toward the middle, and see how your images turn out!
+That’s why I recommend using them whenever you can.
+Just experiment with positioning tilted lines at different edges of the frame as well as toward the middle, and see how your images turn out!

-What are diagonals in photography?
+What are diagonals?

 Should you use diagonals or the rule of thirds?